hashicorp/tf-cloud-webinar/README.md

    1. The workspace has been created with default remote settings.
    1. Terraform version can be selected.

-1. With remote, need to add variables to workspace.
+1. With remote, need to add variables to the workspace.

    1. For general variables, you can add them in the UI. `cat azure.tfvars`